 Count the wheels’ teeth and pinions

 Once you’ve cleaned all the wheels, make a table of the number of teeth (outer teeth) and pinions (inner teeth) for each wheel.
 Accurately counting those teeth can be tricky, especially for large wheels – it’s easy to miss one or two teeth.
 I like to take a photo of each wheel, looking straight down onto the gear.
 These photos simplify counting the teeth, and are also handy for finding bent, worn, or broken teeth.

 The photo above shows the escape wheel – note the long, pointed teeth .
-You can easily count the teeth in this photo – 34 – and the number of pinions (the holes in the hub) – 7.
+You can easily count the teeth in this photo – 34 – and the number of lantern pinions (the slots in the hub) – 7.

-I took pictures of all the involved wheels, counted the teeth and pinions in each wheel, and made the following list:
+I took pictures of all the involved Time train wheels, counted the teeth and pinions in each wheel, and made the following list: